hydrogenjs/hydrogen/README.md

 ## 🕶 Features

 - ⚡ **Millisecond Builds**.
-With the global average attention span being 8 seconds, why wait seconds for you builds when you can wait milliseconds.
+With the global average attention span being 8 seconds, why wait seconds for your builds when you can wait milliseconds.
 Read the SLA.
 - 🔥 **JavaScript Templates**.
 With ES6 template literals, who needs template engines like pug and handlebars.
 You now have access to the full-power of a JavaScript.
 - 🔌 **Use External APIs**.
 Plug into your data with remote APIs.